All words in the English language can be classified as one of the eight different

 Preposition – A preposition shows the relationship between a noun or pronoun and some other word in the sentence.
 This relationship is spatial, temporal, or directional.
 For instance, in the sentence Mark walked towards the house, the word towards is a preposition since it shows direction.
 When linked with nouns or pronouns, prepositions create word groups referred to as prepositional phrases.
 (In the previous example, towards the house is a prepositional phrase.)

 Conjunction – Conjunctions are used to link words or parts of sentences together.
-There are three different types of conjunctions: coordinating, subordinating, correlative.
+There are four different types of conjunctions: coordinating, subordinating, adverb, and correlative.

 Interjection – An interjection is a word added to a sentence to convey emotion and is not grammatically related to any other part of the sentence.
 Interjections can also serve as a single word sentence (ex: Wow!).
 Interjections are rarely used in academic writing and their use should be avoided in most essays.